CanciuCostin/android-spyware/README.md

 ```
 docker-compose up
 ```
-3. Wait for the containers to initialize, and access the application in the browser via http://localhost/admin.
-Recommended browser zoom ratio is 80%
+3. Wait for the containers to initialize, and access the application in the browser via http://localhost/admin The files directory will be created.
+It will contain the payloads and the actions outputs.

 ### Usage
 1. Ensure USB Debugging is enabled on your Android device